Wiesenthal primary school is closed: parents protest violently!

 The discussion in the district council was characterized by heated debates, with around 60 parents and children leaving the meeting to protest against the closure.
 The primary school speaker Cornelia Hofmann also criticized the unfashionable teaching style and the small number of teachers - only three teachers work at the school.
 A suggestion from the Wiesenthal school management to also teach Dermbacher children in Wiesenthal was not approved.
 Instead, the new school district will include the communities of Dermbach, Wiesenthal and several districts.

-The decision in favor of the closure is in the context of a general discussion about the challenges in German education.
+The decision in favor of closure comes in the context of a general discussion about the challenges in the German education system.
 The current edition of the school barometer from the Bosch Foundation shows that there is an urgent need for reforms not only in Wiesenthal, but in many schools.
-[Bosch-Foundation] (https://www.bosch-stiftung.de/de/presse/2024/11/ Kriege-leistungsprilt-und-klimakrise-deutsches-deutsches-diegelt-Aktuelle) proves that 83 percent of the pupils experience frequent teaching disorders and that it lacks constructive feedback from teachers.
-These problems can affect school well -being and mental health of children.
+Bosch Foundation shows that 83 percent of students experience frequent classroom disruptions and there is a lack of constructive feedback from teachers.
+These issues can impact children’s academic well-being and mental health.

-The study emphasizes the need for a new understanding of teaching, which focuses more on the learning process.
-Support and feedback from teachers are of central importance for students to improve their services.
-These findings throw another light on the discussions that were conducted in Wiesenthal.
+The study emphasizes the need for a new understanding of teaching that places greater focus on the learning process.
+Support and feedback from teachers is crucial for students to improve their performance.
+These findings shed further light on the discussions that took place in Wiesenthal.

 A look back

-The school closings during Corona pandemic also presented parents and students with enormous challenges.
-An essay by Lena Nusser and others in the "School during Corona pandemic" collecting illuminates the effects on learning at home during this time.
-Pedocs describes that students increasingly had to use digital learning opportunities, which often went to an unsecured parent satisfaction with regard to school support.
+The school closures during the corona pandemic also presented parents and students with enormous challenges.
+An essay by Lena Nusser and others in the collection “School during the Corona Pandemic” highlights the effects on learning at home during this time.
+Pedocs describes that students increasingly had to use digital learning opportunities, which was often accompanied by insecure parents' satisfaction with school support.

-These experiences show how important it is that schools adapt and become more innovative in order to meet the needs of the students.
-The path to school changes is rocky, and the closure of the Wiesenthal primary school is only part of a larger picture that is drawn in the German educational landscape.
+These experiences demonstrate the importance of schools adapting and becoming more innovative to meet student needs.
+The road to educational change is rocky, and the closure of the Wiesenthal elementary school is only part of a larger picture that is being painted in the German educational landscape.